EthanCutting/Hack-The-Box-HTB-/GNS3/GNS3-LAB02.md

 ### Sub-Interface
  <img width="340" height="1021" alt="subinterface" src="https://github.com/user-attachments/assets/863e9835-7c01-48c3-934b-c7b00c849f5b" />

+Router1 is the main layer 3 device in the network and is responisible for routing traffic between VLANs.
+I configured sub-interface on FastEthernet0/0 using Router-on-a-Stick so that each VLAN has it own default gateway.
+Each sub-interface was assigned to a specific VLAN using 802.1Q encapsulation and given an IP address to act as the gateway for the network.
+This allows devices in different VLANs to communicate with each other through Router1.
+Router1 is also connected to Router2 using a separate point-to-point link, and a default route was added so that traffic can be forwarded towards the internet.

+overall, this section handles:
+- Inter-VLAN routing
+- Default gateways for each VLAN
+- Forwarding traffic towards Router2

 ### DHCP
 <img width="285" height="244" alt="dhcp" src="https://github.com/user-attachments/assets/ea632634-e65d-4e67-96f3-36932c70df1c" />

+on Router1, I configured DHCP pools for each VLAN so devices can automatically receive an IP address, subnet mask, and default gateway.\

+Each VLAN has it own DHCP pool:
+- VLAN 10 = USERS
+- Vlan 20 = ADMIN
+- Vlan 30 = HR
+- vlan 40 = ACCOUNTING

+This allow end devices to join the network without manual IP configuration.
+When a device connects to the network, Router1 assigns it an address based on the VLAN it belongs to.

+Overall, this section handlers:
+- Automatic IP address assignment
+- Default gateway distribution
+- Simple network management for end devices

 ---
 ## Router2
 <img width="503" height="1010" alt="r2" src="https://github.com/user-attachments/assets/85573f5a-61e6-4051-ad75-8e26735d84ba" />

 ---
 ## Ubuntu